wlsf82/backstopjs-example/README.md

 So, by editing such file with chromy's command, we set a specific application state before the bitmap comparison of every test is run.

-Note: onReadyScript, as well as onBeforeScript, can also be set to specific test scenarios, to generate a specific scenario state.
+Note: `onReadyScript`, as well as `onBeforeScript`, can also be set to specific test scenarios, to generate a specific scenario state.
 Detailed information about this can be found here: https://github.com/garris/BackstopJS#running-custom-scripts

+Note 2: change `backstop_data/engine_scripts/chromy/onReady.js` file back to its origial state after experimenting with this.

 ### Testing specific components:
 Add the following new scenario to the `backstop.json` file: